Laila Shawa: Artistic career

-Her most well-known work in the 21st century is 2010's Walls of Gaza III, Fashionista Terorrista, which is a screen print originating from Shawa's photographs.
-The photo shows garments, a scarf and a sweater, which symbolize the Palestinian resistance decorated with a Swarovski crystal New York patch to visualize how the people of the west use the Arab struggle as a fashion statement.
-In 2012 at London's October Gallery, Shawa's show "The Other Side of paradise” opened, about which she stated:

-"In The Other Side of Paradise, I explore the motivations behind the shahida—the Arabic term for “female suicide bomber”—a question that few people would likely choose to consider.
+Her most well-known work in the 21st century is 2010's Walls of Gaza III, Fashionista Terrorista, a screen print originating from Shawa's photographs.
+The photo shows garments, a scarf and a sweater symbolizing Palestinian resistance, decorated with a Swarovski crystal "New York" patch to visualize how the people of the West use the Arab struggle as a fashion statement.
+In 2012 at London's October Gallery, Shawa's show "The Other Side of Paradise” opened, about which she stated: "In The Other Side of Paradise, I explore the motivations behind the shahida—the Arabic term for “female suicide bomber”—a question that few people would likely choose to consider.
 The core of the shahida model revolves around a troubling confusion of eroticization and weaponization.
-In this installation, I sought to assign to each aspirant an identity and wholeness that would otherwise be denied her in the routinely horrific media reports of female suicide bombers in Gaza."

-In 2012, to go alongside the AKA Peace Exhibition at the ICA, Art Below showcased selected works from the AKA Peace series on the London Underground including artwork by Shawa.
-"AKA Peace", originally conceived by photographer Bran Symondson and now curated by artist Jake Chapman, is an exhibition of new works made specially for the Peace One Day Project 2012, bringing together a group of contemporary artists, all of whom agreed to transform a decommissioned AK-47 assault rifle, refashioning it into artworks.
+In this installation, I sought to assign to each aspirant an identity and wholeness that would otherwise be denied her in the routinely horrific media reports of female suicide bombers in Gaza."In 2012, to go alongside the AKA Peace Exhibition at the ICA, Art Below showcased selected works from the AKA Peace series on the London Underground including artwork by Shawa.
+"AKA Peace", originally conceived by photographer Bran Symondson and now curated by artist Jake Chapman, is an exhibition of new works made specially for the Peace One Day Project 2012, bringing together a group of contemporary artists, all of whom agreed to transform a decommissioned AK-47 assault rifle, refashioning it into artwork.
 For Shawa, this was no foreign object, but rather a quite common one in the West Bank.
 At the AKA Peace Exhibition, while standing next to her piece, she said, "I'm very familiar with AK-47s so for me it was not a very strange feeling to carry the gun, but my first question to Bran was 'how many people did this gun kill?'"
 Shawa entitled her glamored rifle, Where Souls Dwell, a powerful name attached to an intensely charged piece of art.
 It is decorated with "rhinestones and butterflies and with the barrel sprayed gold."
-This is only one example of the artwork by Shawa, but bears light into the pain each work displays.

 Personal life and death

-Shawa died on 24 October 2022, at the age of 82.
+Shawa died on 24 October 2022, at the age of 82 in her home in London, United Kingdom.